Otakumouse/stormshade/README.md

 ![image3](http://i.imgur.com/JxExYX9.jpg)

-**That's it!** Enjoy playing the game and use this a a base configuration if you want to make your own.
+**That's it!** Enjoy playing the game and use this as a base configuration if you want to make your own.
+Thanks for all the feedback and will update this repo once I have some solid improvements to add.

 ![image4](http://i.imgur.com/k0M2Jbj.jpg)

-Thanks for all the feedback and will update this repo once I have something major to add.